Ipswich Uniting Church – Jacaranda Street

 Following the formation of the Uniting Church in 1977, the Church was re-named the Trinity Uniting Church, and became a recognizable entity on Jacaranda Street.

-When East Ipswich joined Trinity in August 1980, the Manse in Tuggerah Street was built from the proceeds of the Chermside Road property.
+When East Ipswich joined Trinity in August 1980, the Manse in Tuggerah Street was built from the proceeds of the sale of the Chermside Road property.

 Finally, when Bundamba and Blackstone Churches joined the Trinity Congregation, they became known as the Trinity Ipswich Uniting Church.